 Management has omitted the management's discussion and analysis for the State Gaming Fund that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
-Our opinion on the financial statements is not affected by this missing information.
+Our opinion on the financial statements of the State Gaming Fund is not affected by this missing information.